 Sanitizing pruning shears has been long considered important to prevent dissemination of fire blight infections (Van Der Zwet and Keil 1979).
 However, in multiple studies sanitizing shears made no difference in preventing new or re-formed canker development as long as cuts were made at the recommended distance below canker margins (Toussaint and Philion 2008; Travis and Kleiner 1997).
 This is likely because fire blight bacteria can quickly migrate up to several meters beyond the visible symptoms (Suleman 1992), and therefore, it makes little difference if a few bacteria are left on the cutting blade.

-In our study, skipping sanitization when making the BMP cuts back 12 to 18 inches beyond visible symptoms did not have a significantly greater number of re-formed symptoms after initial cutting than BMP with sanitation in 9 of 9 experiments.
+In our study, skipping sanitization when making the BMP cuts back 12 to 18 inches beyond visible symptoms did not have a significantly greater number of re-formed symptoms after initial cutting than BMP with sanitation in nine of nine experiments.
 The quantity of canker left in the tree at the end of the season was also not different between BMP and BMP NO-sanitize.
-In 1 of 7 experiments BMP No-sanitize had a greater (but not significantly different) number of trees develop rootstock blight.
+In one of seven experiments BMP No-sanitize had a greater (but not significantly different) number of trees develop rootstock blight.

 First to third leaf trees